minprog/prog-project/10 Schedule/10 Week 1/10 Week 1.md

 - a preliminary sketch of what the application will look like

-- what data sets and data sources will you need, how you will get the data into the right form for your app, and if you need to do this only once, regularly or continuously
+- what data sets and data sources will you need, how you will get the data into the right form for your app

 - what separate parts of the application can be defined (decomposing the problem) and how these should work together